jadecastro/reasyns/README.md

      A license for Mosek can requested free of charge for academic users or purchased for non-academic users.
      If Mosek is not installed, then SeDuMi is used instead as the optimization engine.

-Notes:
-- The source version of Drake is included here as a submodule; note that you may need to run `git submodule init && git submodule update` to fetch the source, then follow [these instructions](http://drake.mit.edu/installation.html) to compile it on your machine.
-You may also opt to download a [precompiled release](https://github.com/RobotLocomotion/drake/releases).
-If you do, be sure to reflect these changes in `reasynsPath.m`.
+Note:
 - MPT and Ellipsoids come bundled with their own versions of SeDuMi, which do not work with Drake or reasyns.
 The paths are removed within `reasynsPath.m` (if you've installed these toolboxes in any other location, be sure to change their paths within `reasynsPath.m`).

 Running an Example
 ===================

-To run an example, first set up the path, `reasynsPath.m`, then load an example into the workspace.
+To run an example, first set up the path, `reasyns_init.m`, then load an example into the workspace.
 Next, load the parameters and system model (for the included example, this may be done by running `box_pushing.m`), and then run the synthesis engine `synthesizeAtomicControllers(sys, filePath, configAndProblemDomainName, options)`.

 Note that each example in the `/examples` directory requires a region file (`.regions`), a configuration file (`.config`), and an automaton file (`.aut`).
 These are of the same format as those generated using LTLMoP (refer to [this tutorial](https://github.com/VerifiableRobotics/LTLMoP/wiki/Tutorial) for information on getting started).